specklesystems/speckle-docs-OLD/dev/apps.md

 vue create speckle-demo-app
 ```

-This will ask you some questions, such as the version of vue to use, what plugins to install, etc.
+This will ask you some questions, such as the version of vue to use, what plugins to install, etc. **It is important that you answer the questions correctly**, otherwise, your project may be missing some key features.

-::: details Step by step Vue setup
+::: details Vue setup - Step by step

 1. When prompted for a preset, select **Manually select features**
    ![Step 1](./img/apps-guide/app-guide-vue-setup-step1.png)